 When I hear people say, they can’t create their own images because they’re not creative, I often tell them that 50% of the work is not even creative at all.
-Design isn’t about strokes of genius and magic strokes of inspiration.
+Design isn’t all about strokes of genius and finding inspiration.
 Design is a lot about concept and purpose.
 And every design project starts with preparation.
 Good preparation does already half the job for you.
-So let’s take a look at how to start a design project right.
+So let’s take a look at how to start a design project the right way.

 There are a couple of things you need to figure out before even getting really creative as are: